 We have produced a range of information to encourage access for all in the countryside.
 We offer ‘Countryside Directories for People with Disabilities’ covering the whole of Yorkshire as well as County Durham, Lancashire and Teesside.
 We have also produced four ‘Breakfree Packs’ for the Harrogate, Nidderdale and Wharfedale areas.
 These packs contain cards with walk descriptions and maps created with wheelchair users in mind.

-We have a board of seven trustees who are responsible to the community, The Charity Commission and Companies House.
+We have a board of nine trustees who are responsible to the community, The Charity Commission and Companies House.
 Between them they have a wide range of experience, including finance, business and marketing.

 The Advisory Group

-Open Country is delighted to have two high-profile and local patrons, Lord Willis of Knaresborough & Harrogate and Air Commodore Simon Bostock DL.
+Open Country is delighted to have three high-profile patrons, Sir Gary Verity, Lord Willis of Knaresborough & Harrogate and Air Commodore Simon Bostock.
 Paralympian David Stone MBE is our Cycling Ambassador.
 Their input is invaluable in all aspects of Open Country’s work.

-We are keen to expand into other areas and are currently setting up a brand new project in Wakefield.
+We are keen to expand into other areas and have recently set up a brand new project in Wakefield.

 46 East Parade